-In my previous posts I’ve talked about change, how to change for success.
+In my previous posts, I’ve talked about change, how to change for success.
 Many including, myself, have thought that counseling or psychotherapy is the answer.
 Yes, it helps to have someone to talk to, but too many times, people who go to long term counseling fall into the trap of wanting to be rescued.
-After a few sessions, the counselor or psychologists becomes the one you off-load to and they “fix the problem,” or that’s what you expect.
+After a few sessions, the counselor or psychologists become the one you off-load to and they “fix the problem,” or that’s what you expect.
 You totally expect the counselor to have all the answers.
 It never occurs to you that they don’t.

 So, what are you paying a therapist for – “to listen?”

-After a while you become addicted – addicted to being rescued.
+After a while, you become addicted – addicted to being rescued.

 Connie in the Coaches Office

 You feel what you believe.
 Your actions (behavior) are also determined by how you feel.
 Furthermore, the way you act can have a positive or negative effect on your feelings.
 Consequently, you may be acting in ways that perpetuate your bad feelings.

 My husband “Rejoices by Choice.”
 When he feels bad he does a little “Happy Dance.”
 It’s silly and funny but afterward he always feels better.

 Remember Connie, We Feel What We Believe, who went to see the life coach and psychologist, Gary.
 She had left a message with the receptionist, “Can I change or is this all there is?”